 Not only will it help remove debris, but it can also stimulate skin oil production and help protect your fur baby from any irritation resulting from the hike.

-And the second one is a rounded pin brush, which is great for dogs with thicker coats or double coats.
+The second brush I recommend is a rounded pin brush which is great for dogs with thicker coats or double coats.

 You’ll need this option for a pup with longer hair so you can ensure grass and dirt isn’t trapped deep in the coat.